CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/09_ART.md

 ### Synchronization and Cadence

 ARTs operate on a synchronized cadence to maintain alignment and coherence among all teams.
-This synchronization is facilitated through events such as Program Increment (PI) Planning.
+This synchronization is facilitated through events such as Program Increment  Planning.
 During PI Planning:

 - All members of the ART, typically up to 125 people, come together to plan the work for the next iteration (usually three months).
 - Teams align their goals and objectives with the overarching mission of the ART.